elixir-europe/biohackathon-europe-2024/registration.md

 ---
 title: Registration
-subtitle: Registration will open in June
+subtitle: Registration will open on 24 June
 description: When and how you can register for BioHackathon Europe 2024.
 layout: page
 show_sidebar: false